linode/docs/docs/guides/development/webassembly/what-is-webassembly/index.md

 ## Conclusion

-Congratulations, you have now got a WebAssembly application up and running, and you are ready to continue exploring the capabilities that WebAssembly has to offer.
+You now have a WebAssembly application up and running, and you are ready to continue exploring the capabilities that WebAssembly has to offer.

 If you are interested in continuing to work with Rust and WebAssembly, check out the [Rust and WebAssembly Book](https://rustwasm.github.io/docs/book).
 It provides a further overview of WebAssembly and a deep dive into working with Rust and WebAssembly to build applications.

-If you are wanting to see how WebAssembly works with another language, take a look at [Emscripten compiler](https://emscripten.org/).
+If you want to see how WebAssembly works with another language, take a look at [Emscripten compiler](https://emscripten.org/).
 Emscripten allows you to compile C/C++ code into WebAssembly.
 Mozilla even has a [guide](https://developer.mozilla.org/en-US/docs/WebAssembly/C_to_wasm) to get you started with a basic "Hello, World!" implementation.

-There are [even more languages](https://webassembly.org/getting-started/developers-guide/) listed on the official WebAssembly website, for those looking to go further afield.
+There are [even more languages](https://webassembly.org/getting-started/developers-guide/) listed on the official WebAssembly website, for those looking to go deeper.